driusan/dewm/src/ColumnManagement.md

 }
 ```

-For deleting, we'll just lock the mutex, and create a new w.Columns, since we
+For deleting, we'll just lock the mutex, and create a new w.Columns (since we
 don't know how many items might be getting deleted, and Go slice tricks get
-dangerous if you try and modify a slice while iterating over it.
+dangerous if you try and modify a slice while iterating over it) then set
+it to the workspace's w.columns if the length has changed.

 ### "Handle Control-Shift-D"
 ```go